Released on September 27, 2024

 The Serious and Habitual Offender Comprehensive Action Plan allows officers to work with probation officers and prosecutors to address criminal behaviours of habitual offenders between the ages of 15 and 25.
 The Missing Persons Task Force coordinates cases involving missing persons, and ICE investigates online child exploitation cases.

-A total of $900,000 will also be provided by Saskatchewan Government Insurance to support five police offices through the Combined Traffic Services Saskatchewan program.
+A total of $900,000 will also be provided by Saskatchewan Government Insurance to support five police officers through the Combined Traffic Services Saskatchewan program.
 This brings the total amount for the Regina Police Service Funding Agreement in 2024-45 to $6.7 million to support 49 police positions in the Queen City.

 "The Municipal Police Grant program is an invaluable resource for the Regina Police Service and provincial agencies alike who work to enhance community safety," Regina Police Service Deputy Chief Trent Stevely said.
 "This grant not only provides additional funding for the Regina Police Service, but an opportunity to put more officers on the street and in specialized investigative units.
 With this program, we have seen a province-wide impact on areas such as gang and organized crime activity, internet child exploitation, as well as providing an increased focus on local substance abuse issues."